-Know that you are part of a team and we all have responsibility for the safety, behaviour and wellbeing of every child.
+Know that you are part of a team and we all share responsibility for the safety, behaviour and wellbeing of every child.

-Know that you are always modelling behaviours and this will influence our children.

-Know that if you ignore something, we accept that as an appropriate behaviour.
+Know that you are always modelling behaviours, and your actions influence how children behave.
+Know that if a behaviour is ignored, it is seen as being accepted.

-Know that you must model the expectations set out in the Masefield Way for the children and ensure that children follow these expectations at all times.
+Know that you must consistently model the expectations of the Masefield Way and ensure all children follow them.

-Know that we are all equally responsible for maintaining a tidy, clean and safe environment.
+Know that everyone is equally responsible for keeping the school tidy, clean and safe.

-Know that you play a key role in children achieving their aspirational goals.
+Know that you play a vital role in helping children achieve their aspirational goals.

-Know that you must use varied sources (Twitter, Facebook, the school newsletter, Class Dojo) to share the learning and life of the school with parents and the public.
+Know that you should use a range of platforms (Twitter, Facebook, the school newsletter) to share learning and school life with families and the wider community.

-Know that relationships are the most important factor in improving behaviour and learning at school.
+Know that positive relationships are the most important factor in improving both behaviour and learning at school.